 No, it wasn't us, it was the Republicans.

-You know, wrong, wrong and wrong.
+You know, wrong, wrong, and wrong.

-So the in a sense, the Democrats have been ingenious in getting escaping with they're sort of like Hillary writ large.
+So in a sense, the Democrats have been ingenious in getting, escaping.

 Unbelievable.

-But you know, one of the things that has really impressed me about you over the many years I have known you, not only your your writing ability, your intellect, and going back to your early days in Dartmouth, but you ended up going to jail for eight months, and it inspired you for something that is so minor compared to what Hillary just got away with.
+But, you know, one of the things that has really impressed me about you over the many years I have known you, not only your writing ability, your intellect, and going back to your early days in Dartmouth, but you ended up going to jail for eight months, and it inspired you for something that is so minor compared to what Hillary just got away with.

-There's no question that if, you know, I had a dozen FBI agents who were on me reading my uh books and going through my bank statements and my my tax returns, and and the fact is if I had been deleting emails and deleting evidence while this was going on, Sean, I'd be conducting this interview with you right now from Maximum Security Prison.
+And the fact is, if I had been deleting emails and deleting evidence while this was going on, Sean, I'd be conducting this interview with you right now from Maximum Security Prison.

 So there's no question that Hillary has gotten a pass.

-I'm gonna try to expand my horizons.
+I'm going to try to expand my horizons.

 We believe in this, they believe in that.